official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 research and development, inter alia, on more advanced chemical weapons agents and delivery systems”.

-88 Public hearing, 25 November 2009, page 45.
+[^88]: Public hearing, 25 November 2009, page 45.
-89 UN Security Council, 11 April 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/258).
+[^89]: UN Security Council, 11 April 1996, ‘Report of the Secretary-General on the activities of the Special
-90 UN Security Council, 17 December 1995, ‘Tenth Report of the Executive Chairman of the Special Commissions established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1995/1038).
+[^90]: UN Security Council, 17 December 1995, ‘Tenth Report of the Executive Chairman of the Special
-91 UN Security Council, 11 April 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/258).
+[^91]: UN Security Council, 11 April 1996, ‘Report of the Secretary-General on the activities of the Special

 58

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-197. In an Assessment issued on 24 August, the JIC reassessed Iraq’s capabilities in the light of the new information.92
+197. In an Assessment issued on 24 August, the JIC reassessed Iraq’s capabilities in the light of the new information.[^92]

 198. In relation to Iraq’s nuclear programme, the JIC noted that Iraq: